PARIS | d.s. travel guide

 arrondissements 1,2,3,4 could be fairly packed with tourists and museums that’s the central area for business and commerce. it’s also the place where people usually stay when visiting paris. the 11th arrondissement is where young working people live so you’ll find a lot of cute restaurants and boutiques around the area.

-central paris: musée orangerie: worth going to view monet's water lillies. musée d’orsay the museum with the giant clock. need i need to mention the louvre? centre pompidou: an pretty extensive modern art museum. palais royal: a big checkerboard that's fun to visit and good for ig. gallerie vivienne: an ornate passageway to walk/browse through.
+central paris: musée orangerie: worth going to view monet's water lillies. musée d’orsay the museum with the giant clock. need i need to mention the louvre? centre pompidou: a modern art museum that has an extensive collection. palais royal: a big checkerboard that's fun to visit and good for ig. gallerie vivienne: an ornate passageway to walk/browse through. stroll down rue montorgueil and browse through food specialty shops.

-paris east: check out the neighborhoods le marais for shopping and browsing, bastille and republique neighborhoods for artsy boutiques and restaurants. atelier des lumieres, an indoor immersive light experience that projects art with music. canal saint martin for a really really beautiful stroll. la coulee verte is an old railroad that has transformed into a promenade that runs above ground, think the highline. there are lovely shops lining the park below. one in particular that my mom and i loved was malhia kent, a fabric store.
+paris east: check out the neighborhoods le marais for shopping and browsing (rue des rosiers), bastille and republique neighborhoods for artsy boutiques and restaurants (rue de charronne) . atelier des lumieres, an indoor immersive light experience that projects art with music. canal saint martin for a really really picturesque stroll. la coulée verte is an old railroad that has transformed into a promenade that runs above ground - think the highline. there are lovely craftsman shops lining the park below (ave. daumesnil). one in particular that my mom and i loved was malhia kent, a fabric store.

 carb pitstop: du pain et des idees: known for their chocolate pistachio escargot pastry and croissants.
 10 belles: known for their sourdough. ble sucre: the best chocolate croissant i've ever had in my life.